Kellen-Linse/Data-Structs-Algos-and-Interviews/DS&A_Bootcamp/notes.md

     }
   }

-  // Afterwards, ONLY the left OR the right will have values inside
+  // Afterwards, ONLY the left OR the right will have values inside of it!
-  // These values have already been sorted, so are guaranteed to be larger
+  // These values have already been sorted, so are **guaranteed** to be larger
-  // than the largest value in the results arr and in sorted order. return [...results, ...left, ...right];
+  // than the largest value in the results arr **and** in sorted order.
+  // so they wil be added after the results array. return [...results, ...left, ...right];
 }
 ```